trentmwillis/qunit-in-browser/README.md

 * `server` - A function to start a server in case one is needed to test your code.
 The function should return a `Promise` that resolves when the server is ready to accept requests.
 It should resolve with an object representing the server including a `close` method to shutdown the server once the test has concluded.
 Alternatively, you can start a server externally and then run your tests.
 * `url` - A string path to navigate the browser to for the test.
 * `measureCodeUsage` - A boolean denoting whether or not to record code usage stats for the test.
 The stats will be output in `.qunit-in-browser/code-usage.json` as well as logged to the console.
+* `measurePerformance` - A boolean indicating whether or not to record performance statistics for the test.
+The stats will be output in `.qunit-in-browser/performance.json` as well logged to the console.

 ## Debugging